GSA/ficam-federation/_plan/00_index.md

 * How many externally facing websites and mission-critical applications do we own?
 * How big is our customer population?
-* What funding is available for IT improvements?<!--e.g., $250M Technology Modernization Fund established by the Modernizing Government Technology Act, [M-18-12 Implementation of the Modernizing Government Technology Act](https://www.whitehouse.gov/wp-content/uploads/2017/11/M-18-12.pdf){:target="_blank"}-->
+* What funding is available for IT improvements?
 * What are the potential risks?
 * Are our stakeholders likely to agree with this bold move?